Sureshpatil4348/Fxlabs.ai_Back_end/API_DOC.md

     }
     ```
   - Latency and scalability notes:
-    - Behavior: a single global TickHub polls MT5 ~1 Hz, coalesces latest ticks for all allowed symbols, pre‑serializes one payload, and broadcasts it to all connected v2 clients.
+    - Behavior: a single global TickHub polls MT5 ~2 Hz (≈500ms), coalesces latest ticks for all allowed symbols, pre‑serializes one payload, and broadcasts it to all connected v2 clients.
 Clients do not perform MT5 calls.
     - Results: eliminates per‑client duplication, reduces thread pool contention, and lowers jitter under fan‑out.
 Metrics still record per‑client send success/failure and item counts.
     - Higher scale: if needed in the future, TickHub can be moved to a dedicated process with IPC/pub‑sub to support multiple web workers.
   - Tick calculation and push pipeline (implementation summary):
     - Source: MT5 `symbol_info_tick` per allowed symbol; converted to `Tick` via `app.mt5_utils._to_tick`.
-    - Frequency and batching: a single loop sends coalesced updates ~1 Hz.
+    - Frequency and batching: a single loop sends coalesced updates about every 500ms (~2 Hz).
 Within each scan, only symbols with a new tick timestamp are included.
 One `{"type":"ticks","data":[...]}` message per scan.
     - Timestamp semantics: `time` is the broker-provided epoch milliseconds (`time_msc` fallback to `time*1000`), and `time_iso` is derived from it in UTC.
 Timestamps are per-item; there is no outer batch-level timestamp in v2.
     - Fields: payload is bid-only for UI (`symbol, time, time_iso, bid`).
 Server may compute and include `daily_change` and `daily_change_pct`.
     - Daily change math (Bid basis):